rasmusbuchholdt/puregym-team-sniper/README.md

 # This will show all teams in center 115 with activity id 34941 and then unbook them
 npm run cli -- -c 115 -a 34941 -s -u
 ```

+## Discord Webhooks
+The sniper also supports sending out messages through Discord webhooks, simply fill out the ``DISCORD_WEBHOOK_URL`` in the ``.env`` file and it will submit bookings and unbookings directly to your Discord webhook.
+You do not have to use this, if you remove the variable it will simply not use Discord webhooks.